buddyboss/buddyboss-platform/src/bp-help/docs/01-getting-started/02-installing-buddyboss-theme.md

 (To be embedded once we upload it to Youtube...)

 ---

-Before installing BuddyBoss Theme, please make sure you have installed [bp_docs_link text="BuddyBoss Platform" slug="getting-started/installing-buddyboss-platform.md"].
+Before installing BuddyBoss Theme, please make sure you have [bp_docs_link text="installed BuddyBoss Platform" slug="getting-started/installing-buddyboss-platform.md"] and [bp_docs_link text="purchased BuddyBoss Theme" slug="buddyboss-theme/purchasing.md"].

 BuddyBoss Theme
 -------------------------------

-*   Purchase the BuddyBoss Theme at [BuddyBoss.com](https://www.buddyboss.com/)
+*   [bp_docs_link text="Purchase" slug="buddyboss-theme/purchasing.md"] the BuddyBoss Theme and download the ZIP files.
 *   Log in to your WordPress website and access the admin Dashboard.
 *   Click on Themes -> Add New.
 *   Click Upload, and attach the zip file `buddyboss-theme.zip`